maxiaoxuan133-tech/FTEC5660/homeworks/homework1/README.md

 -  **Conversational Queries**: Ask questions about receipts, such as:
   - "Total spending?" / "How much money did I spend in total for these bills?"
   - "Amount before discount?" / "How much would I have had to pay without the discount?"
-  - "What did I buy?" / "Show me all items purchased"
+  - "What did I buy?" / "Show me all items purchased."
 -  **Smart Filtering**: Automatically rejects irrelevant queries
 -  **Multiple Receipts**: Upload multiple receipts for unified query and management
--  Uses Google Gemini Vision API for multimodal recognition and natural language understanding
+-  Uses Vertax API for multimodal recognition and natural language understanding
 -  Automatically extracts:
   - Merchant name, amount, date
   - Expense category